AssemblyScript/website/src/stdlib/string.md

 * ```ts
   function fromCodePoint(code: i32): string
   ```
-  Creates a one character long string from the specified UTF-8 code point.
+  Creates a one character long string from the specified Unicode code point.

 * ```ts
   function fromCodePoints(codes: i32[]): string
   ```
-  Creates a string from a sequence of UTF-8 code points.
+  Creates a string from a sequence of Unicode code points.

 ## Instance members